-Even among journalists, differences exist between general journalists and science journalists, with the latter group being specialised in science writing/reporting and often having a background in science.
+Even among journalists, differences exist between general journalists and science journalists, with the latter group being specialised in science writing/reporting and often having a background in sci-

+- 375 ence.
 Dunwoody (2004) states that training in science helps journalists become sensitive to scientific language and to evaluate evidence.
 She illustrates this with a story about three former players of a professional football team in the United States who were diagnosed with ALS (Amyotrophic Lateral Sclerosis, a rapid and devastating neurodegenerative disease).
-Journalists without training in the scientific method and probability theory were quick to implicate heavy metals in the sewage sludge used to fertilize the sports field as a likely cause for the clustering of ALS cases, while trained science writers emphasized the lack of evidence and pointed to chance as the likely explanation.
+Journalists without training in the scientific method and probability theory were quick to implicate heavy metals in the sewage sludge - 380 used to fertilize the sports field as a likely cause for the clustering of ALS cases, while trained science writers emphasized the lack of evidence and pointed to chance as the likely explanation.

 Differences in journalists' expertise and background have important implications for geoscientists communicating their work, particularly when discussing abstract concepts.
-Risk and uncertainty are essential concepts in the planning of prevention and mitigation efforts of climate change as well as natural hazards, like floods, fires, land-slides and earthquakes.
-Without careful communication and objective reporting, unonclusions
+Risk and uncertainty are essential concepts in the planning of prevention and mitigation efforts of climate change as well